-Financial Instrument has the meaning set out in the FCA Glossary.
+Financial Instrument as defined in the FCA Glossary.

 Fund or Funds means a sub-fund of the Company (being part of the Scheme Property of the Company which is pooled separately) and to which specific assets and liabilities of the Company may be allocated and which are invested in accordance with the investment objective applicable to such sub-fund and Funds shall be interpreted accordingly.